Aktyn/aktyn-assistant/README.md

 #### Terminal app

 - **`yarn build:all`** and **`yarn start:terminal`** to run the application with terminal interface
-- Some console features doesn't work inside turbo which handles the development run.<br />To make sure the console features work while you develop terminal app you can run **`yarn dev:packages`** to watch changes only in _packages/_ and then **`yarn run build && npx cross-env NODE_ENV=dev yarn start`** from _apps/terminal_ directory
+- Some console features doesn't work inside turbo which handles the development run.
+  To make sure the console features work while you develop terminal app you can run **`yarn dev:packages`** to watch changes only in _packages/_ and then **`yarn run build && npx cross-env NODE_ENV=dev yarn start`** from _apps/terminal_ directory

 #### Desktop app